Dahomey: Taxation

-Infrastructure

 Royal Road

 An unpaved road system was developed from the port of Ouidah through Cana up to Abomey.
 Its purpose was to improve the transportation of the king between Cana and Abomey.
-The Royal Road dates to the 18th century but most primary sources about the road date to the century after.
+The Royal Road dates to the 18th century, likely during Kpengla's reign, but most primary sources about the road date to the century after.
 The road stretched over seven miles in a near straight line, between the gates of the two towns and its width was estimated to be 20–30 meters.
 The road was occasionally kept weeded and cleared with cutlass.
 Primary sources give varying accounts that the Royal Road was kept cleared every two or three months or even six weeks.
 The road was shaded by tall trees.
 The biggest specimen was that of a bombax tree species.
 Surrounding the road on both sides were intensive farms which Forbes stated in the mid 19th century, to have "rivaled that of the Chinese."

 In addition, religious shrines were lined along the road and Forbes counted 60 of them en route to Abomey.
 A palace was built halfway along the road by Tegbesu (1740–1774) to host the king as a resting place during transport.
 There is a lack of information about security provided across the Royal Road.
-Primary sources from the mid 19th century indicate that a large pair of carronades was placed on each side of the road near Abomey, which pointed towards Cana.
+Primary sources from the mid 19th century indicate that a large pair of carronades was placed on each side of the road near Abomey, which pointed toward Cana.
 A large number of cannons with diverse calibers were also placed at the road's end before the gates of Cana.
 Historian Alpern, indicates that the cannons in front of Cana might have served a ceremonial purpose because they lacked carriages to utilize.